Bed Bug Policy

 Bed Bugs are temperature sensitive, wingless blood-feeding insects that are found all over the world, including the United States.
 Initially they begin life as a small but visible egg, about the size of a poppy seed.
 From that point they feed on blood and grow into juvenile or “nymph” stage bugs.
 As they develop into adults, brown or red (fed) bed bugs become about the size of an apple seed.

-It is believed that bed bugs do not transmit disease.
+According to the CDC, bed bugs do not transmit disease.
 However, they can cause an allergic skin reaction and bacterial infection from scratching.

 Bed bug bites, unlike bites that you might get from a gnat, mosquito, no-see-um or similar insect typically present with several bites, usually in a straight row on the arms, legs, neck or torso.
 Bed bugs tend to gather together in hidden, undisturbed places where a person sits or sleeps.